GAAD at the DAC 2026

 For this last issue, we can give an example of how making this small but notable change can help a low vision user to access information more easily.

-A close up of a leaf
+A close up of a light green leaf with low contrasting white text.

 By adding a box in a solid colour that contrasts with the text background, we can improve the readability of the text and make it easier for users of all abilities to access information.

-A close up of a leaf
+A close up of a light green leaf with white text which has a contrasting black background.

 To find out more about what we do at DAC visit us at Digital Accessibility Centre